c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

   <div align="center">
     <img src="https://github.com/user-attachments/assets/a8a4c615-b184-443f-bc34-0175c9985116", alt="512-hyperparameter-aspirin-aizynthfinder"/>
     <p>
-      <b>Fig 14</b> Model V28 retrosynthetic prediction of rivaroxaban in AiZynthFinder GUI, highlighting the pathway with the highest state score (option 1 was the target molecule).
+      <b>Fig 18</b> Model V28 retrosynthetic prediction of rivaroxaban in AiZynthFinder GUI, highlighting the pathway with the highest state score (option 1 was the target molecule).
     </p>
   </div>
 <br>

+**Fig 14** illustrates that Model V28 also exhibits **suboptimal performance** in the retrosynthesis of rivaroxaban.
+However, whether it is **performs worse or better than Model V27 is less clear**.
+Similar to the retrosynthetic prediction of aspirin, the primary issues are:
+1. **Single Incorrect Leaf Node Precursor Prediction**
+    * Model V28 **only predicts a single leaf node precursor** that **does not have the correct structure of either of the precursors** used in any reported syntheses of rivaroxaban.
+The presence of a **7-membered lactam** is particularly interesting.
+2. **Non-Chrial Predicted Precursor**
+    * Unlike Model V27, the **predicted precursor is not chrial**, indicating that Model V28 **is not accounting for stereochemistry** in its predictions.
+4. **Lack of Diverse Retrosynthesis Pathway Options**
+    * Model V28 **only provides two retrosynthesis pathway options**, with the first option being **the target molecule itself**.

+However, there are some **promising features** of the prediction made by Model V28:
+1. **Presence of 3-Morpholinone Ring Moiety**
+    * Model V28 **correctly predicts the 3-Morpholinone ring moiety** in the precursor, a **key moiety in all of the reported syntheses** of rivaroxaban.
+This feature was **notably absent in the prediction by Model V27**.
+2. **Presence of Chloro-Heteroaromatic Moiety**
+    * Although rivaroxaban contains a **chlorothiophene moiety**, the fact that Model V28 **predicted a chloro-heteroaromatic (chloropyridine) moiety** was an **improvement over Model V27**, whose prediction placed the chloro group **on a phenyl ring**.
+The prediction of pyridine over thiophene is likely due to thiophenes being underrepresented in the training data compared to pyridines.

+Additionally

 ### iii.
 AiZynthFinder Expansion Policy Performance Analysis